TheBubble717/bubble_dyndnsV2_public/README.md

     pm2 start server.js
     ```

-    The internal Webserver should be available under https://127.0.0.1:12512 from the localhost.
+    The internal Webserver should be available under https://127.0.0.1:12512 from the localhost. <br />
-    You can add an Apache Reverse Proxy (an example is under `InstallData/apacheconfig.conf`) to make it available under Port 80 & 443.
+    You can add an Apache Reverse Proxy (an example is under `InstallData/apacheconfig.conf`) to make it available under Port 80 & 443.<br />
-    You can also directly access the internal Webserver by changing the config file : `webserver.hostname = "0.0.0.0"`, but I would recommend generating a new ssl certificate!
+    You can also directly access the internal Webserver by changing the config file : `webserver.hostname = "0.0.0.0"`, but I would recommend generating a new ssl certificate!<br />

-## Fine-Tuning the Server #1 - Settings - NodeJS and Mariadb
+## Configuration

-### Database-Settings - NodeJS and Mariadb
+### Database-Settings
-Most of the fundamental changes can be made in the database, so that every change gets replicated to the rest of the servers
+Most of the fundamental changes can only be made in the database for, so that every change gets replicated to the rest of the servers<br />
+It will be possible to change settings in the webinterface directly in a later version<br />
-Please don't change those values before first starting up the server.
+⚠️Please don't change those values before first starting up the server.⚠️

 ```
 --- Amount of dns_entries a newly created user can create insert into bubbledns_settings values("standardmaxentries","5");